Zxu2002/MedicalImage/README.md

 ### Running the Code

-To run different files in the `code` directory, use the following commands:
+To run python files under folders in the `code` directory, use the following commands:

 - To run `CT` module: